 Protecting pools, spas, fountains and water features is also crucial.
 Product collected on the water surfaces can clog filtration systems resulting in expensive repairs.

 Finally, if the installation team must pass through the customer’s home or office space to access the work area, shoe covers must be mandatory.
 Remember to bring a second pair of shoe covers for use when exiting the work space.
-If the customer is home, let them know you are leaving and answer any questions they may have.

 Share this Post